 High in antioxidants

 Longan and lychee are high in antioxidants.
-Antioxidants help battle free radicals in your body that damage cells and lead to disease.
-Research shows getting your antioxidants from fresh fruits and vegetables — not supplements — has the most health benefits.
+Antioxidants help battle free radicals in your body that damage cells and lead to disease. shows getting your antioxidants from fresh fruits and vegetables — not supplements — has the most health benefits.

 Lychee are high in a type of antioxidant called polyphenols.
 These substances are used in traditional Chinese medicine to protect and strengthen the liver and pancreas.

-A 2017 study on mice looked at lychee and its effects on the liver.
+A on mice looked at lychee and its effects on the liver.
 The study found that the polyphonic compounds in lychee extract increased cell recovery in damaged liver cells of mice and treated fatty liver and liver scarring better than milk thistle (silymarin).
 Milk thistle is a first-line antioxidant treatment for hepatitis symptoms.

 There are many health claims for longan and lychee.
 Most are anecdotal and not backed by scientific studies.
 Anecdotal uses of longan fruit as a natural remedy include: